 There are two phases to the treatment of Cushing's disease with Lysodren: an induction phase to gain control of the disease and a lower dose maintenance phase that ideally lasts for the animal's entire life.

-During induction, the pet owner receives a prescription for lysodren (usually obtained through a local human pharmacy) plus a bottle of prednisone tablets to be used as an antidote should any lysodren reactions erupt.
+During induction, the pet owner receives a prescription for lysodren (usually obtained through a local human pharmacy).
+Your veterinarian may also send a bottle of prednisone tablets to be used as an antidote should any lysodren reactions erupt.
 Be sure you understand which pill is which.
 Lysodren is given twice a day with meals during this period so that the plump, excessively stimulated adrenal gland can be rapidly shaved down to the desired size.
 It is important that lysodren be given with food or it will not be absorbed into your dog's body.
 A test called an ACTH stimulation test (the same test which may have been used to diagnose Cushing's disease originally) is used to confirm that the induction endpoint has been reached.

 An approach gaining popularity involves reducing the dog's food intake by 30% the day before induction begins to ensure the dog is very hungry for induction.
 The food is restricted in this way throughout the induction period.
 The endpoint of induction is determined by a subtle reduction in the patient's appetite (looking up half way through eating the bowl of food, not running to the bowl as quickly as usual, not finishing the meal etc.) Should any of these signs be observed, this would indicate that the endpoint of induction has been reached and it is time for the ACTH stimulation test.
 Induction proceeds until endpoint has been reached but if 8 to 9 days have passed and a clear endpoint has not been observed, the dog should have the ACTH stimulation test at that time anyway